khols/ResearchVaultRepository/Notes/Scientism/A Guide for the Perplexed.md

   - Book
 date: 2025-08-27
 ---
-# Guide for the Perplexed
+# A Guide for the Perplexed
 ## Fire Quotes

 > [!Quote] Pg.
 3 par.
 1